 In the deployment workflow section, click Complete Setup for the deployment workflow that was automatically added after your site is successfully created.

 Configure code repository

 The first step is to tie the app to the Git repo that the code is stored on.

 Once configured, click Update.

-Updating will then unlock additional areas for your web app.
+Updating will then unlock additional areas for your deployment workflow.

 Configure environment variables